 Jesus said to the chief priests and the elders: "What do you think?
 A man had two sons; he went to the first and said, "Son, go and work in the vineyard today."
 He answered, "I will not'; but later he changed his mind and went.
 The father went to the second and said the same; and he answered, "I go, sir'; but he did not go.
 Which of the two did the will of his father?"
 They said, "The first."
 Jesus said to them, "Truly I tell you, the tax collectors and the prostitutes are going into the kingdom of God ahead of you.
 For John came to you in the way of righteousness and you did not believe him, but the tax collectors and the prostitutes believed him; and even after you saw it, you did not change your minds and believe him."

-Until around 1900, bishops in Ireland were chosen only from the ranks of the aristocracy.
-Of course, there was a good economic reason for this: they had to be self-supporting because the people were too poor to pay them.
-But it was equally true in wealthy countries like France.
-There too the first requirement in a bishop was that he be from the ranks of the nobility.
+Up to a century ago, bishops in Ireland were chosen only from the ranks of the aristocracy.
+Here, there was a reason for this: they had to be self-supporting because the people were too poor to pay them.
+But it was equally the case in wealthy countries like France, where the first requirement in a bishop was noble birth.
 The great mass of the lower clergy, parish priests and curates, were excluded from bishoprics.
-Some of the trappings of aristocracy still survive in the church, titles like "princes of the church," living in "palaces', forms of address like "Your Lordship" and offering a ringed hand to be kissed rather than shaken.
-One of the last aristocratic appointments in Ireland was appointed Bishop of Cork, where he served for twenty-three years.
-When his brother, Lord Dunboyne died, he abandoned the Catholic church, became a Protestant and married to ensure an heir to the family.
-Ironically, he failed to produce an heir.
-Rome had lost a bishop while the Dunboyne lineage died out.
+Some unedifying trappings of aristocracy still survive in the church, like titles ("eminence" "princes of the church"), elaborate forms of dress ("cappa magna", lace surplices), "episcopal palaces", forms of address like "Your Lordship" and offering a hand to be kissed rather than shaken.

-The beginning of the end of the aristocratic world came when the French Revolution abolished hereditary titles and made all citizens equal before the law.
-The world of the common man was begun and now what titles remain are largely honorary.
+That aristocratic world was shaken when the French Revolution abolished hereditary titles and made all citizens equal before the law.
+In the world of the common man, what titles remain are largely honorary.
 But old habits die hard, and not only in the church.
 A new elite has replaced the old.
 Aristocrats have given way to plutocrats.
 The exclusive world of privilege never really dies.
 It only changes hands.
-The modern rich have all the trappings of the old nobility, save the titles.
+The modern rich have all the trappings of the old nobility apart from the titles.
 They live in security-guarded palatial homes and frequent exclusive clubs, to protect them from contamination from the common herd.

-The need for exclusivity and superiority seems imbedded in human nature and has invaded even the sanctuary.
-The Jews were happy with their exclusivity, excluding not only pagans from God's favour, but even the Samaritans who failed their rigid test of orthodoxy.
-Jesus was indignant when he told the chief priests and elders, "Prostitutes and tax-collectors are making their way into the kingdom of God before you."
-From the Jewish elders to Calvin's elect, to our own former mantra "outside the church there is no salvation', exclusivity is a temptation to religious people.
-With the diminishing numbers of church-goers and religion no longer a mass phenomenon, we may be more than ever tempted to circle the wagons.
-So Jesus' warning to the Jews has a special relevance for us today, as a warning against seeing the church as a "Members-Only" Club.
+An egoistic longing for exclusivity and superiority seems imbedded in human nature and contaminates even the sanctuary.
+The Jews were happy with their racial exclusivity, excluding not only pagans from God's favour, but even the Samaritans who failed their rigid test of orthodoxy.
+Jesus indignantly warned the chief priests and elders, "Prostitutes and tax-collectors are making their way into the kingdom of God before you."
+From Jewish exclusivity through Calvin's view of the elect, to our own (former?) mantra "outside the church there is no salvation', exclusivity is a temptation to religious people.
+Amid diminishing numbers of church-goers and with religion no longer a mass phenomenon, we may be tempted to circle the wagons and hunker down.
+But Jesus' warning has a special relevance for us today, against seeing the church as a "Members-Only" Club.

-A theme common to all three readings is that of changing one's mind.
-Our capacity to change our minds leaves us open to hazard and to hope; hazard when we choose to "renounce our integrity and to commit sin, hope when we choose to renounce sin to become law-abiding and honest" (Isaiah.)
+An idea that arises from today's readings is that of changing one's mind.
+Ability to change our minds leaves us open to hazard and to hope; hazard when we choose to "renounce our integrity and to commit sin, hope when we choose to renounce sin to become law-abiding and honest" (Isaiah.)

 In the Buddhist tradition, clinging is seen as the root of all suffering.
 When you are unhappy, it can be enlightening to pursue the question "What am I clinging to?"
 It might be an idea, a plan, an expectation, power, possessions, reputation, a place, a person, health, even life itself.
 All wise traditions recommend a light grasp of everything.
 Anxious clinging leads to misery.
 As soon as we begin to relax our tight grasp and let go, we begin to be free and happy. ("Letting go" is a useful modern equivalent for "self-emptying.")

-Jesus did not cling.
-He knew that reality could be trusted, because at the heart of reality is "Abba--dear Father," and that underneath everything, even death, are the everlasting arms.
+Jesus did not cling to things.
+He knew that ultimate reality could be trusted, because that ultimate reality is "Abba, dear Father," and holding everything together, even death itself, are the everlasting arms.
 So he did not cling even to life, "accepting death, death on a cross."
 "Into your hands,.
 I commend my spirit."
 May this mind be in us which was in Christ Jesus.